leiwanglsu/geog4057/Homeworks/Assignment 4 ModelBuilder with ArcGIS.md

 ## Data

-Data can be obtained from the data subfolder of the class repository: [data for the assignment](../data/assignment4data.zip).
+Data can be obtained from the [data subfolder](../data) of the class repository witht the name: assignment4data.zip.

 Extract the data to a workspace and add the geodatabase "ToolData" to your ArcGIS Pro project database.
 Also, add the folder where the data are extracted to, to the folder list of ArcGIS Pro

 The database and folder look like these below: